StaticJsCMS/static-cms/website/content/docs/add-to-your-site.md

 We're using [Netlify](https://www.netlify.com) for our hosting and authentication in this tutorial, so backend configuration is fairly straightforward.

-For GitHub and GitLab repositories, you can start your Simple CMS `config.yml` file with these lines:
+For GitHub and GitLab repositories, you can start your Static CMS `config.yml` file with these lines:

 ```yaml
 backend: